maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="run-aexp"></a>
 ### `RUN` [*aexp*]

 `RUN` begins processing the in-memory program, if one exists.
 The optional *aexp* starts execution at a particular line.
-In RetroBASIC this occurs automatically, and `RUN` does nothing.
 One can also `GOTO` *aexp* to start execution at a line, the difference is that `RUN` clears the values of all variables and arrays before starting, `GOTO` does not.
+In RetroBASIC, RUNning occurs automatically, and the `RUN` command does nothing.

 <!-- TOC --><a name="stop-sexp"></a>
 ### `STOP` [*sexp*]

 `STOP` is similar to `END` in that the program stops executing and the user is returned to the shell.
 It is intended to stop execution in the middle of the program and keep the data intact so the user can `CONT`inue running after it stops.
 It is mostly used for debugging purposes.

 RetroBASIC adds a feature from Wang BASIC, which allows it to output an optional string.
-This is useful for saying things like "Stopping for debugging".
-If no expression is included, it instead prints the default message "STOPped at line:" along with the line number.
+This is useful for saying things like "Stopping for debugging, you should PRINT A".
+If no expression is included, RetroBASIC instead prints the default message "STOPped at line:" along with the line number.

 <!-- TOC --><a name="unsupported"></a>
 ### Unsupported